scarlosteixeira/Tetris-game/README.md

   levelDisplay.innerHTML = level
 }
 ```
-* The game over screen is displayed when the piece is not able to fall anymore, it will replace the playable field array data with the game over message.
+* I display the game over screen when the falling piece can no longer move, and I replace the playable field array data with the game over message.
+To do this, I check if any piece exceeds the top row of the playableArray, it`s given by a logical test thats check if the row -1 of the playable array has any element different of 0, ```if (playableArray[-1].some((elem => elem !== 0)))```.
+If it does, I stop the game loop and set the isGameOver variable to true.
+I then create a game over array that contains the game over message in a colourful pattern.
+After that, I set the playableArray to the game over array, clear the canvas, and draw the game over screen using the drawField() function.
+Finally, I return the isGameOver variable.

 ``` javascript
 // sets the game over screen